giak/cv-generator/README.md

 3. **SOLID Principles**

-   - Single Responsibility
+   - **S**ingle Responsibility: Each class has one reason to change
-   - Open/Closed
+   - **O**pen/Closed: Open for extension, closed for modification
-   - Liskov Substitution
+   - **L**iskov Substitution: Subtypes must be substitutable for base types
-   - Interface Segregation
+   - **I**nterface Segregation: Clients shouldn't depend on interfaces they don't use
-   - Dependency Inversion
+   - **D**ependency Inversion: High-level modules shouldn't depend on low-level modules

 4. **Testing Strategy**
    - Unit tests for domain logic